romanmicuda/investment-tracker/README.md

-# Personal Finance Tracker
+## Investment Tracker

 A simple and effective tool to help you manage your finances.
-With Personal Finance Tracker, you can easily log expenses, track income, set budgets, and analyze your spending habits—all from a single, user-friendly application.
+With Investment Tracker, you can easily log expenses, track income, set budgets, and analyze your spending habits—all from a single, user-friendly application.

-## Key Features
+### Key Features

 - **Expense Tracking:** Log daily expenses and categorize them for easy analysis.
 - **Income Management:** Record various sources of income to get a complete financial overview.